 Meanwhile, the white fountains or high emitters of electromagnetic radiation, generally known as stars, produce expansion of the Universe.

 Expansion of the Universe is not occurring in one particular direction, but equally for all-stars; it is as if each star was getting further away from all its neighboring stars.

 The usual visual model thinks of stars as points on an inflating balloon, so all points are getting further and further away from each other.

 Elastic characteristics of reticular matter allow the energy of reversible deformation, accumulated in the mass, to constitute so-called dark energy, once reversion begins with nuclear fusion processes in stars.

 In effect, the life of stars –emitting electromagnetic waves– is causing the inverse phenomenon to the loops or curls in the formation of mass.
 Consequently, there will be an expansion of the global aether; or, in an imprecise and incorrect terminology from our point of view, expansion of the Universe or space.

-The mechanism of dark energy is increase in volume of the global aether, as its elasticity causes displacement of the rest of the reticular structure of matter.
-This mechanism implies a new type of movement, the movement of global aether; we say new because it has not consideration in the application of Newton’s Laws of Dynamics.
+The mechanism of dark energy is increasing in the volume of the global aether, as its elasticity causes displacement of the rest of the reticular structure of matter.
+This mechanism implies a new type of movement, the movement of global aether; we say new because it has not a consideration in the application of Newton’s Laws of Dynamics.

 According to Global Mechanics, supporting medium of electromagnetic waves is gravitational field –luminiferous aether or tension of the longitudinal curvature of global aether.
-A direct consequence is that velocity of electromagnetic waves will be additive with respect to displacement of this tension.
+A direct consequence is that velocity of electromagnetic waves will be additive concerning displacement of this tension.